 This healthy peanut butter milkshake is made with only 4 ingredients, is gluten-free and vegan, and is arguably the tastiest milkshake you could ever eat!

-If any time of the year deserves a little shake up, it’s summer.
-We spend most of our year stuck in the daily grind of office life, sending our kids to school, or even sending ourselves to school, all while the daylight gets shorter and the weather gets colder.
+If any time of the year deserves a little shake-up, it’s summer.
+We spend most of our year stuck in the daily grind of office life, sending kids to school, or even sending ourselves to school, all while the daylight gets shorter and the weather gets colder.

 It’s easy to get into a rut.
 And it’s hard to pull yourself out.

-For this peanut butter milkshake, you’ll need just 5 simple ingredients:
+For this healthy peanut butter milkshake, you’ll need just 4 simple ingredients: